mu-ni/memo/bq/a.md

 1. Why Amazon
 2. List three strengths
+My daily work is well planned, I never make myself very busy when deadline is approaching Willing to innovate, try new technologies, propose new ideas to solve problems(i18n) willing to share knowledge with others and learn from others I still keep learning every day.
+I don't want to waste time, At least, I should make myself a litter better/improvement than yesterday.

-3. A piece of critical feedback I received from the others
+3. A piece of critical feedback I received from the others Good partner at work.
+I often come up with new ideas

+I have a lot of novel ideas, maybe not workable, but I'd like to share with others As Female engineer, I pay more attention to details than others, Easier to find Hard-to-detect bugs

-4. A time working on a project and the results exceeded the goals
+4. A time working on a project and the results exceeded the goals Current project, from scratch innovation project, 50% failed.
+But luckily, we succeed.
+Help our data scientist and deliver team -> reduce time to deliver use same code(SQL) for batch-compute and realtime-compute

 5. Sometimes when teammates are not "qualified"
-6. Obstacles met during a project
-7. What I want to improve most
+I don't think anyone is not qualified, just because this task is not suitable for him I think it is necessary to make someone familiar with code/workflow firstly, not just coding but don't understand the code's background.
+Everyone has his own  strengths and weak points

+6. Obstacles met during a project some years ago.
+I haven't realized the importance of testing.(united tests) the result is, when I fix a but and merge the PR, another bug will be found soon At that moment, it is hard to fix a bug without introduce new bugs It is the biggest lesson I've learned during my previous work.
+After that, no matter how urgent the deadline is, I must write unit tests before the PR I will never allow this to happen again

+7. What I want to improve most hard to refuse others, hard to say no. It takes a lot of my personal time after work sometimes their requirements may beyond my work scope For example, I already provide the complete document for them, but it seems they don't want to read our docs at all They just want me to help them hand by hand, it waste me a lot of time make work-life balance

 * 14 leadership principles
 Customer Obsession: “Start with the customer & work backwards”